12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 ## Manage GitHub Actions

-### Which two files are mandatory when create a workflow template ?
+### Which two files are mandatory when creating a workflow template ?

 <details><summary>show</summary>
 <p>